Let’s look at three options.

 File systems are how the bits and bytes of your data are organized on a disk.
 The type of file system is selected and initialized when you format a drive.

 Regardless of the information in a reference book, it can be laid out and augmented in many different ways.
 Some books include only a table of contents.
 Some have an index at the back.
-Some include footnotes at the bottom of the page, others put them at the end, and some have no footnotes at all.
+Some include footnotes at the bottom of the page, others put them at the end of each chapter or at the end of the book, and some have no footnotes at all.
+Some use large text and wide margins, resulting in less information per page, while others cram a lot of words onto each.
+Some books are in color and have pictures; others do not.

-The same information can be published in a variety of ways.
-All have the data, but with different characteristics.
 The same is true with file systems: they all store data, but organize it differently.

 Different file systems